-Oscar Delp: Top TE target is 'roomate' potential for Gunner Stockton
+Oscar Delp: Georgia’s No. 1 TE target is now also a roommate target for Gunner Stockton

 Did you know the weekly DawgNation.com “Before the Hedges” program is available as an Apple podcast?
 Click to check it out and download it.

-Oscar Delp: What his recruiting outlook looks like right now
+Oscar Delp: What his recruiting looks like now

-Delp is an excellent communicator and interview.
+Delp is an excellent communicator.
 He’s candid and unlike most big brothers, he is comfortable enough in his own skin to crown his youngest sibling as the best athlete in the family.

 That’s saying quite a lot.